 American Art Museum gives a peek at vast collection of African American art

-By Danielle O’Steen,
+By Danielle O’Steen

 In 1966, IBM donated Sargent Johnson’s sculpture “Mask” to the Smithsonian American Art Museum, then called the National Collection of Fine Arts, marking the museum’s first receipt of a gift of African American artwork.

-Today, the institution says it has the largest collection of African American art in the world, some 2,000 works by 200 artists, and a portion of those holdings are on view in “African American Art: Harlem Renaissance, Civil Rights Era and Beyond.”
+Today, the institution says it has the largest collection of African American art in the world, some 2,000 works by 200 artists, and a portion of those holdings are on view in “African American Art: Harlem Renaissance, Civil Rights Era and Beyond,”

 Johnson’s “Mask” marks the beginning of this 100-work exhibition.
 The copper bust of a girl’s head from the early 1930s, rendered in the style of African sculpture, also speaks to the history of Harlem.
 It was crafted when conversations about the foundations of black art were being held in New York and being circulated by figures such as Howard University professor Alain Locke, who influenced Johnson by calling for a reclamation of African heritage.

-Such highlights, like the exhibition, scratch only the surface of this American heritage, but they do allow for the exploration of a Smithsonian collection.
+Such highlights, like the exhibition, only scratch the surface of this American heritage, but they do allow for the exploration of a Smithsonian collection.
 The exhibition reveals the museum’s contributions to Washington’s cultural trust, a legacy that should greatly expand with the opening of the National Museum of African American History and Culture in 2015.
-And it offers an opportunity to share the stories of these works as they travel to five museums across the country after their Washington debut.
+And it offers an opportunity to share the stories of these works, as they travel to five museums across the country after their Washington debut.